virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 Already the sizes of the events are very different: while a typical workshop will have anywhere between 50 and 100 participants, an online conference session can easily attract more than 500 attendees.
 The duration of an online event is limited to a few hours because it needs to fit into the daily routines of participants spread across multiple hour zones, as opposed to the median duration of a conference being a full working week.
 The interactions during the session are also very different: the speaker cannot see the audience and therefore gets very little immediate feedback due to being unable to gauge the audience's reactions.
-Because mediating the interaction between the audience and the speaker becomes much more important, and because the audience size becomes larger, the moderators start playing a more important role in ensuring that everything goes smoothly.
+Because mediating the interaction between the audience and the speaker becomes much more important, and because of the larger audience size, the moderators play a more important role in ensuring that everything goes smoothly.
 Finally, offline conferences allow ample time for informal discussion between the talks and during coffee breaks: this valuable aspect of scientific meetings needs to be accommodated separately.

 <!-- #### We ran a couple of events, and saw that they work well. -->